gvwilson/thirdbit/unused/voyage/index.md

 of diasporans whose families had resided in the Regimental Kingdoms for centuries?
 Should pirates who had preyed upon Pale shipping for their own gain, brather than as an act of rebellion, be enrolled in the new state (or states)?
-Should the increasingly harsh treatment of the Gifted, whom many viewed as Pale collaborators, be formalized in law?
+Should the harsh treatment of the Gifted, whom many viewed as collaborators, be formalized in law?
 And what, if anything, should be done about Bell Prison?

 Over the course of the Debates, that last question became a seed around which different opinions pearled.
 On one side were the "Diplomats", so-called because